Ektara: Use

 The ektara is a common instrument in Baul music from Bengal.
 Some controversy has arisen in recent years over the adoption and alleged corruption of Baul music by popular bands and films in Bengal.
 It has become common to mix traditional instruments like the ektara with more modern sounds in an attempt to appeal to a wide audience, which according to Purna Das Baul is "destroying the true beauty" of Baul music.

-Kirtan chanting
+Kirtan and Sufi chanting

 The ektara is commonly used in kirtan chanting, a Hindu devotional practice of singing the divine names and mantras in an ecstatic call and response format.
-The Ektara is used by Sadhus, or wandering holy men and for Sufi chanting, as well as by the Bauls of Bengal.
+The ektara is used by Sadhus (wandering holy men) for Sufi chanting, as well as by the Bauls of Bengal.

 The use of a stringed drone instrument to accompany the voice in religious settings can be documented in images as far back as the 4th-5th century, when a singer was painted in the Ajanta Caves.
 He was singing or chanting to Indra, and was accompanied by a one-stringed zither that is structurally the same as the alapini vina.